 - Complex invoicing

-In addition, users can take advantage of TimeCamp’s automatic time tracking by simply clicking on the start timer function.
+In addition to monitoring expenses, users can take advantage of TimeCamp’s automatic time tracking by simply clicking on the start timer function.
 From those billable hours, team members can monitor their productivity and quickly create professional invoices for clients.
 TimeCamp also offers its time tracking tool to remote workers and contractors for free.
 What really sets TimeCamp apart is its quick email responses, knowledge base, online consultations, and 24/7 live chat.

 Time Camp has three affordable plans: a free solo plan and two premium plans.
 And like most cost management software, TimeCamp’s annual billing option offers additional cost savings for businesses.